ag-tsai/mibi_tsai/README.md

 ## 3. Usage instructions
 Screen capture videos will be submitted as part of a manuscript submission.
 Usage instructions will also be placed on on protocols.io if accepted.

+## 4. Updates
+Changes from the prior branch include:
+1. Accommodating in-run autofocus (Walkaway Mode) with addition of focusSite and focusOnly parameters.
+FOVs are grouped by closest autofocus point and a toggle control is added for drawing 5mm radius circles around focus sites.
+2. Tiles are labeled on the slide image by default, but can be toggled off.
+Saving the tiled image will include the labels (if present) into the PNG file.
+This is especially convenient for documentation and sending to collaborators.
+3. Keyboard controls are added for the slide image options, including (Z)oom, (B)rightness, and (C)ontrast.
+4. JSON output control options (FOV grouping, resume, split) are simplified and JSON build/download buttons generated dynamically as soon as options are changed.
+5. A section is added to rearrange FOVs, mainly for in-run Molybdenum Foil points.
+6. Error-checking updates: A. Additional checks for focus sites, B. Slide boundary units in index.js are now in decimals rather than pixels to account for optical image zooming.
+7. Tiled SED scanning now moves horizontally before vertically, found on limited testing to be slightly more accurate than vertically before horizontally.
+8. Many other small interface enhancements, code simplifications, and bug fixes.